simolus3/sqlite3.dart/sqlite3_web/extra/js-package/README.md

 and a 750 KB WebAssembly file for SQLite.

 Before compression, this library is around 230KB in size (10 KB library + 220 KB worker).
-A somewhat comparable WA-sqlite build is 164KB in size, but doesn't include workers or feature detection.

 ## Setup